 In addition, the transition to a low-carbon economy will undoubtedly affect the various stakeholders of the companies taking part in the energy transition.
 These stakeholders include the workforce, consumers, supply chains and the communities in which the companies' facilities are located.
-A just transition involves minimising and managing social risks, seeking to maximiseing the social opportunities, and a focus on the place based economic impacts opportunities and minimising and managing challenges of a net zero of the transition to net zero.
-We expect companies to consider this social dimension in decarbonisation strategies and engage with companies, directly and through collaboration with other investors. the potential stakeholder risks associated with decarbonisation.
+A just transition involves minimising and managing social risks, seeking to maximise social opportunities, and a focus on the place based economic impacts of the transition to net zero.
+We expect companies to consider this social dimension in decarbonisation strategies and engage with companies, directly and through collaboration with other investors. .

-2 The UN-supported Principles for Responsible Investment (PRI) is the world's leading advocate for responsible investment enabling investors to publicly demonstrate commitment to responsible investment with signatories committing to supporting the six principles for incorporating ESG issues into investment practice.
+&lt;sup>2 The UN-supported Principles for Responsible Investment (PRI) is the world's leading advocate for responsible investment enabling investors to publicly demonstrate commitment to responsible investment with signatories committing to supporting the six principles for incorporating ESG issues into investment practice.